10 Things to Do in Paris in Summer

 Tuileries Garden| ©Roland Turner

-One of the most beautiful gardens in Paris, the Tuileries, dresses up in summer for the enjoyment of children and many adults.
-If you are in the city during these dates, I advise you to take a tour of the fair that is installed there.
+One of the most beautiful gardens in Paris, the Tuileries, comes alive with festivities in the summer, delighting children and many adults alike.
+If you’re in the city during this time, I recommend taking a stroll through the fair set up there.

-During the two warmer months, the gardens host a fair where you can find about 60 attractions, from ghost trains to a palace of mirrors, through merry-go-rounds designed in the style of the early twentieth century and activities such as shooting with carbine.
+During the two warmest months, the gardens host a fair featuring some 60 attractions, ranging from ghost trains to a hall of mirrors, including carousels designed in the early 20th-century style and activities such as air rifle shooting.

-If you go to Paris with children they can also participate in games such as duck fishing, jump on trampolines, make their first steps with climbing or slide down the big slide.
+If you’re visiting Paris with children, they can also participate in games like duck fishing, bounce on trampolines, take their first steps at rock climbing, or slide down the giant slide.

-I assure you that, even if you do not go with children, you will enjoy the walk along the main avenue.
-You can let yourself go and indulge in some ice cream, Parisian crepes, cotton candy or a hot sandwich.
+I assure you that, even if you’re not traveling with children, you’ll enjoy a stroll down the main avenue.
+You can let yourself go and treat yourself to some ice cream, Parisian crepes, cotton candy, or a hot sandwich.

-This return to childhood can be completed if you dare to have a little picnic in the gardens.
-Possibly, there can't be a more relaxing experience in the French capital.
-To enhance that feeling, the organizers have decided that the fair will not have any piped music.
+This trip down memory lane can be made complete if you decide to have a little picnic in the gardens.
+There’s probably no more relaxing experience in the French capital.
+To enhance that feeling, the organizers have decided not to play any background music at the fair.

-• Prices: you don't have to pay anything to enter the fair, but you will have to pay the cost of each attraction.
+• Prices: Admission to the fair is free, but you will have to pay for each attraction.

 Book a guided tour of Paris

-The Canal de l'Ourcq area also celebrates the arrival of summer with activities for everyone.
-If you come along, you can enjoy some workshops, sail on small cruises, attend concerts and many other events, such as open-air cinema or street art.
+The Canal de l’Ourcq area also celebrates the arrival of summer with activities for all ages.
+If you visit, you can enjoy workshops, take small cruises, attend concerts, and many other events, such as outdoor movies or street art.

-For quite a few years now, the bassin de la Villette (Pond of La Villette) has been gaining relevance in the summers of the city.
-Located in the 19th arrondissement of the city, this former river trading center has become one of the liveliest areas of Paris when the good weather approaches.
+For quite a few years now, the Bassin de la Villette has been gaining prominence during the city’s summers.
+Located in the 19th arrondissement, this former hub of river trade has become one of the liveliest areas in Paris when the warm weather arrives.

-Among the most popular activities are the boat trips that take place on weekends in July and August.
-Some of these small cruises, 10 kilometers long, offer different themes so that everyone can choose the one that most appeals to them.
+Among the most popular activities are the boat tours that take place on weekends in July and August.
+Some of these short, 10-kilometer cruises offer different themes so that everyone can choose the one that appeals to them most.

-• When it is celebrated: it usually starts around July 6 and lasts until the last week of August.
+• When it takes place: It usually begins around July 6 and runs through the last week of August.

 Book a guided tour of Paris

-Usually held at the beginning of July, the Night of the Museums is an extraordinary occasion to visit the best museums in Paris.
+Usually held in early July, Museum Night is an extraordinary opportunity to visit the best museums in Paris.

-Not only is admission free throughout the night, but there are also various special exhibitions, workshops and animations of all kinds.
-In recent years, in addition, some new and interesting digital formats have taken center stage.
+Not only is admission free all night long, but there are also various special exhibitions, workshops, and activities of all kinds.
+In recent years, innovative and interesting digital formats have also taken center stage.

 Buy your ticket to the best museums in Paris